A-Haines/azure_ha_terraform/README.md

 # F5 Azure Terraform Project
-This project details the Professional Services Engagement with XXXX for the development of a Terraform deployment.
+This project details the development of a Terraform deployment for an HA Pair of F5's in MSFT Azure.
+THIS IS NOT AN F5 OFFICIAL SOLUTION.
+THERE ARE NO WARRENTIES OR GAURENTEED SUPPORT.

 ## Project Overview
 - Design Terraform Script for IaC Deployment to Azure